 Scale your deployment: Splunk components

 To accommodate your deployment topology and performance requirements, you can allocate the different Splunk roles, such as data input and indexing, to separate Splunk instances.
-For example, you can have several instances that just gather data inputs, which they then forward to another, central instance for indexing.
+For example, you can have instances that just gather data inputs, which they then forward to another, central instance for indexing.
 Or you can distribute indexing across several instances that coordinate with a separate instance that processes all search requests.
 To facilitate the distribution of roles, Splunk can be configured into a range of separate component types, each mapping to one or more of the roles.
 You create most components by enabling or disabling specific functions of the full Splunk instance.

 These are the Splunk component types available for use in a distributed environment: